MESA and NuGrid simulations of classical novae: CO and ONe nova nucleosynthesis: MESA Models of Nova Outbursts

-To categorize our nova simulations carried out for the different sets of initial parameters, we use $T_\mathrm{max}$-trajectories (e.g., Fig.~\ref{fig:f4}).
-They have two characteristics that determine the resulting nova speed class and the nucleosynthesis: a peak value of the $T_\mathrm{max}$ curve and its width near the peak, the latter being proportional to a timescale of nova outburst.
-We have already used $T_\mathrm{max}$-trajectories to support our choice of {\tt nova.net} as a sufficient nuclear network for MESA CO nova simulations (Fig.~\ref{fig:f1}, upper panel).
-Similarly, panels A and B of Fig.~\ref{fig:f4} show that our extended nuclear network is acceptable for MESA ONe nova simulations because its further extension to {\tt nova\_weiss.net} does not change the trajectory (panel B), while using of {\tt nova.net} results in a slower nova outburst (panel A).
-Panel C demonstrates that changing the initial composition in the accreted envelope from the Barcelona to Politano one produces differences in the $T_\mathrm{max}$-trajectories comparable to those caused by the replacing of {\tt nova.net} by {\tt nova\_ext.net} in panel A. The small difference between the curves in panel D confirms the conclusion derived from Fig.~\ref{fig:f3} that our pre-mixed initial composition is closer to the Barcelona one.
+To categorize our nova simulations carried out for the different sets of initial parameters, we use $T_\mathrm{max}$-trajectories (e.g., Fig.~\ref{fig:f1}).
+They have two characteristics that determine the resulting nova speed class and nucleosynthesis: a peak value of the $T_\mathrm{max}$ curve and its width near the peak, the latter being proportional to a timescale of nova outburst.
+We have already used $T_\mathrm{max}$-trajectories to support our choice of {\tt nova\_CO.net} as a sufficient nuclear network for MESA CO nova simulations (Fig.~\ref{fig:f1}A).
+Similarly, panels B and C of Fig.~\ref{fig:f1} show that our extended nuclear network {\tt nova\_ONe.net} is acceptable for MESA ONe nova simulations, except for the most extreme cases, like that shown in panel D, because its further extension to {\tt nova.net} does not change the trajectory (panel C), while using of {\tt nova\_CO.net} results in a slower nova outburst (panel B).
+The lower panel of Fig.~\ref{fig:f3add} demonstrates that changing the initial composition in the accreted envelope from the Barcelona to Politano one produces differences in the $T_\mathrm{max}$-trajectories comparable to those caused by the replacing of {\tt nova\_CO.net} by {\tt nova\_ONe.net} in Fig.~\ref{fig:f1}B. The small difference between the curves in the upper panel of Fig.~\ref{fig:f3add} confirms the conclusion derived from Fig.~\ref{fig:f3} that our pre-mixed initial composition is closer to the Barcelona one.

 The $T_\mathrm{max}$-trajectories and their corresponding density profiles can be used by the NuGrid SPPN code for post-processing computations that trace nucleosynthesis for the specified variations of $T$ and $\rho$ with time.
 A shortcoming of such computations is that they do not take into account abundance changes occurring in other parts of the nova envelope that are connected by convective mixing.
 Much more consistent post-processing nucleosynthesis simulations can be done with the NuGrid MPPNP code that uses detailed radial profiles of $T$, $\rho$ and the diffusion coefficient from the stellar evolution simulation to account in the same way for time-dependent mixing.
 Our Nova Framework uses a MESA option that allows to generate such input stellar models for MPPNP, during computations of nova evolution.
 Still, given that thermonuclear reaction rates strongly depend on $T$, even one-zone SPPN simulations should probably produce results that are, at least qualitatively, compatible with those obtained in full MPPNP simulations, as discussed in more detail in the next two sections.